supertestnet/papa-swap/README.md

 # Protocol flow in ordered, summarized format

-1. User requests a submarine swap (lightning -> base layer)
+1. User requests a submarine swap (lightning -> base layer) and tells the server the amount they want to swap for
+2. Server calculates a fee and gives a "fee invoice" to the user
+3. User pays the fee invoice
-2. Server prepares the smart contract and a swap invoice, and sends the user the data described in the second paragraph of "How it works"
+4. Server prepares the swap "smart contract" and a swap invoice, and sends the user the data described in the second paragraph of "How it works"
-3. User validates the data, signs tx1 and tx2, and shares their signatures with the server
+5. User validates the data, signs tx1 and tx2, and shares their signatures with the server
-4. Server validates the signatures, signs tx3 and tx4, funds the smart contract, and shares their signatures with the user
+6. Server validates the signatures, signs tx3 and tx4, funds the smart contract, and shares their signatures with the user
-5. User validates the signatures, waits for the funding tx to confirm, verifies that the smart contract contains the exact amount needed for the swap (and that the funding utxo is the one they expected), and pays the lightning invoice
+7. User validates the signatures, waits for the funding tx to confirm, verifies that the smart contract contains the exact amount needed for the swap (and that the funding utxo is the one they expected), and pays the lightning invoice
-6. Once the user receives the preimage to the lightning invoice, the protocol is complete: the swap has occurred even though only 1 base layer transaction has happened; the user alone has full control of the money in the smart contract, whereas the swap server alone has full control of the money paid to him via lightning
+8. Once the user receives the preimage to the lightning invoice, the protocol is complete: the swap has occurred even though only 1 base layer transaction has happened; the user alone has full control of the money in the smart contract, whereas the swap server alone has full control of the money paid to him via lightning

 # Why this works